This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Vitamin E also seems to help prevent damage from free radicals and may decrease the risk of certain types of cancer, including colorectal and prostate cancer.

 Pumpkin seeds are also sources of cancer-fighting compounds, which is why these seeds have been used in folk medicine as remedy for kidney, bladder and prostate cancer, along with other disorders such as erectile dysfunction, for centuries.
-Like vitamin C and vitamin E, pumpkin seed oil that is made from the seeds can help defend against skin damage and slow-healing wounds due to antioxidants, such as tocopherols, fatty acids and phytosterols.

 Consuming plenty of potassium offers benefits such as lowering the risk of high blood pressure, heart disease and having a stroke.
-It counteracts the effects of sodium in your diet, which many people eating a “standard American diet” consume too much of, helping to prevent hypertension.
+It counteracts the effects of sodium in your diet, which many people eating a “standard American diet” consume too much of, helping prevent hypertension.

 In addition to potassium, pumpkin and pumpkin seeds provide other nutrients that promote cardiovascular health, including fiber and vitamin C. Fiber can promote healthy cholesterol levels, while vitamin C defends against oxidative stress.

 Fiber aids in gut health by promoting elimination and preventing constipation.
-It also “feeds” healthy probiotic bacteria in the gut and helps them thrive, while also helping to manage blood levels.
+It also “feeds” healthy probiotic bacteria in the gut and helps them thrive, while also helping manage blood levels.

 Another benefit of a high-fiber diet is that it helps make you feel full, which can allow you to control your calorie intake more easily and potentially manage your weight.

-5. Provides Manganese and Copper
+5. Provides manganese and copper

 Adding pumpkin to your diet is beneficial for bone health because manganese helps defend against loss of bone density and fractures.
 Additionally, manganese has some anti-inflammatory properties and plays a role in cognitive, metabolic and joint health.